Passive House – the World’s Leading Building Energy Standard

 EnerPHit for Existing Buildings

 An EnerPHit building is typically about 5 times more energy efficient than a conventionally built new home.
 Because the standard targets the existing housing stock, it’s entirely possible that a remodeled home will perform at 10 times its previous efficiency.
-EnerPHit is the official retrofit standard introduced by the Passive House Institute that we offer to our clients.
+EnerPHit is the official retrofit standard introduced by the Passive House Institute.

 Certified Passive House Designers and Consultants